Consensys/doc.goquorum/docs/Reference/CLI-Syntax.md

     --multitenancy
     ```

-If included, [multi-tenancy](../Concepts/Multitenancy/Overview.md) is enabled for the node.
+If included, [multi-tenancy](../Concepts/Multitenancy/Overview.md) is enabled.
 This requires the [JSON RPC Security plugin](../HowTo/Use/JSON-RPC-API-Security.md) to also be configured.

 ### `permissioned`